 How do we get better if we have to constantly prove we’re in pain?
 And does that constant need to prove we’re in pain prevent us from getting better?

 In recent posts I wrote about the shame I felt after developing chronic pain and how I’ve been working through that shame.
 They were the hardest posts I’ve ever written, my most vulnerable by far.
-But they have also been the most resonant.
+And they have also been the most resonant with all of you.
+That tells me something.

-Now I want to talk about something that I think is closely related to shame: the desire and need to get better and pursue a meaningful life coupled with the need to constantly prove we are in pain in order to receive care.
+Now I want to talk about something that I think is closely related to shame: the desire and need to get better and pursue a meaningful life, coupled with the need to constantly prove we are in pain in order to receive care and compassion.

-It is hard to constantly have to explain one’s pain, to defend it, thereby having to explain one’s self, to defend it.
+It is hard to constantly have to explain one’s pain, thereby having to explain one’s self.
+Which often leads to having to defend one’s pain, thereby having to defend one’s self.
+Our very integrity comes into question, and that is wrong.

 Desperately trying to get better